Innovation Studies

 The case of a flexible public transport system

-Instead of explaining the outcomes
+Instead of explaining the outcomes of a policy process with reference to

-of a policy process with reference to a rational planning logic, this paper scrutinises
+a rational planning logic, this paper scrutinises the circumstances in which

-the circumstances in which decisions actually are taken.
-It follows issues when
+decisions actually are taken.
+It follows issues when they displace between

-they displace between different decision-making settings.
-The approach is
+different decision-making settings.
+The approach is applied to a case of

-applied to a case of decision-making about a flexible public transport system
+decision-making about a flexible public transport system in and around

 Ellen Moors and Rogier Donders